telerik/ajax-docs/upgrade-compatibility/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 1. Use the [Upgrade Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard%}) to upgrade the control in your project.

+>tip The Upgrade Wizard does not modify the `<bindingRedirect>` sections in the web.config file or the entries in the `licenses.licx` file.
+If you encounter errors such as "Could not load file or assembly 'Telerik.Web.UI'" after an upgrade, check that the web.config includes binding redirects for old assembly versions.
+Additionally, ensure the `licenses.licx` file does not contain outdated entries; deleting the file contents, saving it and rebuilding the solution can regenerate it with the correct references.

 ### Manual Upgrade

 The manual upgrade gives you the freedom to control each step of the process.
 In short, you just need to replace the assembly references with the new ones.